Prestige DTF (Direct-To-Film Printing) Overview

 Prestige DTF L2 Station

-The A2 unit uses dual industrial Epson I3200 print heads and has advanced functions like auto-cleaning, intelligent ink level monitoring, white ink circulating system and a vacuum system.
+The A2 and A1 units use dual Industrial Epson I-3200 print heads.
+These are the fastest printers by far with the brightest colours and highest resolutions.
 The I1600 and I3200 print heads only differ in the amount of nozzles on the head.
-Why A2 and not A1 ?
-A T-shirt’s maximum width is A2.
+Why A2 and not A1?
+A t-shirt’s maximum width is A2.
 If you buy an A1 printer you waste time cutting the film to fit a shirt and waste money for no benefit.

 Items you can decorate with DTF